 As a community of faith and learning based on the Gospel of Jesus Christ, his values and teachings, we seek constantly to improve everything we do so that we can make a difference for the young people who will shape the society of the future.
-Our intention is that all pupils, irrespective of their background or the challenges they face, make excellent progress and achieve high attainment across the curriculum, particularly in EBacc subjects.
+Our intention is that all pupils, irrespective of their background or the challenges they face, and with a clear focus on diversity and inclusion, make excellent progress and achieve high attainment across the curriculum, particularly in EBacc subjects.

-The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.
-We will consider the challenges faced by vulnerable pupils, such as those who have a social worker and young carers.
+The focus of our pupil premium three year strategy is to support disadvantaged pupils to achieve that goal, including progress for those who are already high attainers.
+We will consider the challenges faced by vulnerable pupils, such as those who have a social worker, an ECHP or are young carers at home.
 The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.